-In a Facebook post on Sunday evening, Lee backed Dr Tan’s party and echoed his sentiments that the ruling party has “lost its way”.
+In a Facebook post in July, Lee backed Dr Tan’s party and echoed his sentiments that the ruling party has “lost its way”.

 “I wholeheartedly support the principles and values of the Progress Singapore Party.
 “Today’s PAP is no longer the PAP of my father.
 It has lost its way.”– LHY

 Earlier this year, Lee congratulated Dr Tan’s party for its successful registration and affirmed Dr Tan as a man who places the interest of the people before himself.